marsh-circle/civicrm-training-guide/docs/sessions/contribute.md

 * contributions are always attached to a contact
 * sometimes attached to other entities like participants and memberships
 * Contributions are of a given type which define related financial types (for accounting integration)
-* Contributions can be exported as a spreadsheet, and also in accounting package formats
+* Contributions can be exported as a spreadsheet, and also in accounting package formats.

 ### Contribution pages (10)